The Great Depression (DMX album): Singles

 The Great Depression was supported by three singles.
 The first single, "We Right Here" was released on August 14, 2001.
-The single failed to chart on the Billboard Hot 100 but managed to peaked at number 17 on the US Bubbling Under the Hot 100 chart.
+The single failed to chart on the Billboard Hot 100 but managed to peak at number 17 on the US Bubbling Under the Hot 100 chart.
 The single also peaked at number 43 on the US Hot R&B/Hip-Hop Songs and number eight on the US Hot Rap Songs charts respectively.
 The second single, "Who We Be" was released on September 25, 2001.
 Unlike the previous single, it peaked at number 60 on the US Billboard Hot 100 chart.
 The single also peaked at number 16 on the US Hot R&B/Hip-Hop Songs and number ten on the US Hot Rap Songs charts.
 The third single, "I Miss You" was released on January 15, 2002.
 The single peaked at number 86 on the Billboard Hot 100 chart.
 It also peaked at number 37 on the US Hot R&B/Hip-Hop Songs chart.